sparkfun/SparkFun_Qwiic_Pocket_Dev_Board_ESP32_C6/docs/hardware_assembly.md

 **Photo showing battery connection - Mark L**

 For tips on the proper use of a LiPo battery and the 2-pin JST connector, please read through our [Single Cell LiPo Battery Care](https://learn.sparkfun.com/tutorials/single-cell-lipo-battery-care) tutorial.

+## Smart Watch Example Assembly

+Lastly, building the "smart watch" with the Pocket Development Board and the three Qwiic breakouts requires a bit more assembly using standoffs, screws, and Qwiic cables to build a stack of boards.
+The order of the boards does not really matter so long as the Qwiic Micro OLED is on top.

+**Photo showing all boards before assembling the stack - Mark L**

+With the boards stacked up, connect them all together with Qwiic cables and the final assembly should look something like the photo below:

+**Photo showing completed smart watch assembly - Mark L**